aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/files-and-storage/storage-exists/_index.md

 ## OpenAPI Specification

-The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/StorageController/StorageExists) defines a publicly accessible programming interface, allowing developers to seamlessly interact with the REST API directly from a web browser.
+The <a href="https://reference.aspose.cloud/cells/#/StorageController/StorageExists" rel="nofollow noopener noreferrer">OpenAPI Specification</a> defines a publicly accessible programming interface, allowing developers to seamlessly interact with the REST API directly from a web browser.

 ## Excel API SDK

 Utilizing an SDK is the most efficient approach to accelerate development.
 An SDK abstracts low‑level implementation details, enabling developers to concentrate on their project tasks.
-For a comprehensive list of available Aspose.Cells Cloud SDKs, please visit the [GitHub repository](https://github.com/aspose-cells-cloud).
+For a comprehensive list of available Aspose.Cells Cloud SDKs, please visit the <a href="https://github.com/aspose-cells-cloud" rel="nofollow noopener noreferrer">GitHub repository</a>.

 The following code examples demonstrate how to make API calls to Aspose.Cells web services using various SDKs: